Chikanz/Duck-Pizza/_games/Another-Reigny-Day.markdown

  - top: steam
 ---

+### What?
-*Another Reigny Day* gives you the frantic and hilarious duty of defending a castle stronghold from mythical hordes of enemy creatures.
+*Another Reigny Day* gives you the frantic and hilarious duty of defending a castle stronghold from mythical hordes of fairy tale creatures.
 The resources of the realm are at your disposal, including siege weapons like cannons,  giant slingshots, elemental staffs, magic towers and others.
-Talk to tiny cow kings, wipe poo out of your eyes, flip off waves whimsical enemy classes and more in this wacky VR game for the HTC Vive.
+Talk to tiny cow kings, wipe poo out of your eyes, flip off your enemies and more in this wacky VR game.

-Coming to Steam... soonish

-I helped make this as a part of a small team working as an intern for [Mega Cat Studios](https://megacatstudios.com/).
-I worked on code and design for the game as well as lots of other small odd jobs.
+### Who?
+With a small team from US based [Mega Cat Studios](https://megacatstudios.com/)

+### Doing?
+Lots of programming, but sometimes also design, UI, even creative direction and production at some points.
+Also, I made the trailer!

+### Tech?
+Unity, Steam VR, VRTK